spacelift-io/user-documentation/docs/integrations/cloud-providers/oidc/aws-oidc.md

 ## Configuring Spacelift as an Identity Provider

 In order to be able to do that, you will need to set up Spacelift as a valid identity provider for your AWS account.
 This is done by creating an [OpenID Connect identity provider
-](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html).
-You can do it declaratively using any of the IaC providers, programmatically using the [AWS CLI](https://aws.amazon.com/cli/) or simply use the console.
+](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html){: rel="nofollow"}.
+You can do it declaratively using any of the IaC providers, programmatically using the [AWS CLI](https://aws.amazon.com/cli/){: rel="nofollow"} or simply use the console.
 For illustrative purposes, we will use the console:

-1. Go to the [AWS console](https://console.aws.amazon.com/iam/home#/home) and select the IAM service;
+1. Go to the [AWS console](https://console.aws.amazon.com/iam/home#/home){: rel="nofollow"} and select the IAM service;
 2. Click on the "Identity providers" link in the left-hand menu;
 3. Click on the "Add provider" button in the top bar ![Add provider](../../../assets/screenshots/oidc/aws-iam-add-provider.png)
 4. Select "OpenID Connect" as the provider type ![Configure provider](../../../assets/screenshots/oidc/aws-iam-configure-provider.png)